The Act of Restoration

 1. That the Acts set forth in Schedule A of the Act, together with all delegated legislation made thereunder, shall, from the coming into force of this Act, be repealed, and the Laws of the said Realms shall stand exactly as if such Acts had never been made;

-Save that there shall, under the authority of this Act, be created a Commission of Honours, and that the Commissioners named in Schedule A of this Act shall have full authority to recommend the confirmation of such titles and honours, and no decision of these Commissioners shall be challenged in any court of law;
+Save that there shall, under the authority of this Act, be created a Commission of Honours, and that the Commissioners named in Schedule B of this Act shall have full authority of their own motion to recommend the confirmation of such titles and honours in particular cases, and no purported recommendation of these Commissioners shall be challenged in any court of law;